AICNT Publications available on Amazon (commissions earned, affiliate partner).

 Aland and Aland developed a system for categorizing the degree to which various text-types are exhibited in New Testament manuscripts.[1]
 The five categories are as follows:

-• Category V: “Manuscripts with a purely or predominately Byzantine text.”
-This is often associated with the majority text-type more developed than the texts of other categories.
+- Category V: “Manuscripts with a purely or predominantly Byzantine text.”
+This is often associated with the majority text-type, more developed than the texts of other categories.

 [1] Kurt Aland and Barbara Aland, The Text of the New Testament: An Introduction to the Critical Editions and to the Theory and Practice of Modern Textual Criticism, Translated by Erroll F. Rhodes, 2nd ed.
 (Grand Rapids: Eerdmans, 1989), 106, 332–336.